-In connection with the IPO, we, our executive officers, directors and holders of substantially all of our Class B common stock and securities convertible into or exchangeable for our Class B common stock, have agreed that, subject to certain exceptions, during the IPO restricted period, we and they will not, without the prior written consent of at least two of Goldman Sachs & Co.
+We, our executive officers, directors and holders of substantially all of our Class B common stock and securities convertible into or exchangeable for our Class B common stock, have agreed or will agree that, subject to certain exceptions, for a period of 180 days from the date of this prospectus, or the restricted period, we and they will not, without the prior written consent of at least two of Goldman Sachs & Co.
 LLC, Morgan Stanley & Co, LLC and Barclays Capital Inc., dispose of or hedge any shares or any securities convertible into or exchangeable for shares of our capital stock.

-If, however, (i) we have publicly released our earnings results for the quarterly period during which this offering occurred, (ii) at least 120 days have elapsed since the date of the final prospectus relating to the IPO and (iii) the IPO restricted period is scheduled to end during a blackout period under the Company's insider trading policy, or within five trading days prior to a blackout period, then the IPO restricted period shall end ten trading days prior to the commencement of the blackout period is earlier than 120 days after the date of the final prospectus relating to the IPO, the IPO restricted period shall end on the 120th day after the date of the final prospectus relating to the IPO, but only if such 120th day is at least five trading days prior to the commencement of the blackout period.
+If, however, (i) we have publicly released our earnings results for the quarterly period during which this offering occurred, (ii) at least 120 days have elapsed since the date of the final prospectus relating to the offering and (iii) the restricted period is scheduled to end during a blackout period under the Company's insider trading policy, or within five trading days prior to a blackout period, then the restricted period shall end ten trading days prior to the commencement of the blackout period, provided that in the event that ten trading days prior to the commencement of the blackout period days after the date of the final prospectus relating to the offering, the restricted period shall end on the 120th day after the date of the final prospectus relating to the offering, but only if such 120th day is at least five trading days prior to the commencement of the blackout period.
 We will announce the date of the any blackout-related early release at least two trading days in advance of any such early release.